as-ideas/add-to-homescreen-react/README.md

 the installation button.
 The other (missing) sub-parameters of the `customPromptContent` parameter are taken from default configuration of the Add-to-Homescreen component.
 See section [Custom Prompt Content](#custom-prompt-content) about configuration of the custom prompt dialog.

+## Live Demo

+A live demo is contained in `live-demo` directory.
+You can inspect it immediately on GitHub Pages under https://as-ideas.github.io/add-to-homescreen-react/.

+If you want to experiment by yourself you can build and deploy the live demo to your own GitHub page as follows:

+1. Run `npm run deploy:live-demo`
+2. Open your web browser and go to `https://<your-github-username>.github.io/add-to-homescreen-react/`

 ## Licence

 Copyright (c) 2014 Matteo Spinelli, http://cubiq.org/

 Copyright (c) 2019 Chris Love, http://love2dev.com/

-Copyright (c) 2020 Axel Springer Ideas Engineering GmbH, https://ideas-engineering.io/
+Copyright (c) 2019, 2020 Axel Springer Ideas Engineering GmbH, https://ideas-engineering.io/

 This software is subject to the provisions of [LPGLv3](http://www.gnu.de/documents/lgpl-3.0.de.html).